jee00609/AWS_Foundational/100_150/AWS Organizations.md

 A company has multiple AWS accounts and wants to simplify and consolidate its billing process.

 Which AWS service will achieve this?

+### NO.135
+Which AWS service allows for effective cost management of multiple AWS accounts?